 The Steering Committee will drive the Ministerial, which convenes as part of the Global Entrepreneurship Congress and guides the overall agenda of the Startup Nations network of policymakers and their advisors.

-The annual Startup Nations Ministerial serves as a high level, deep-dive among government leaders to discuss how the public sector can better encourage young businesses to start and grow.
+The annual Startup Nations Ministerial serves as a high level dialogue among government leaders to discuss how the public sector can better encourage young businesses to start and grow.
 Participating governments from across the development spectrum engage in dialogue around a wealth of new policy approaches to increase economic growth and job creation via a vibrant entrepreneurial economy.

 The group helps lead GEN’s year-round effort to empower policymakers with information and resources to develop smarter policy instruments to increase the rate of new firm formation in economies around the world.